 No-call/ No-show

-Not reporting to work and not calling to report the absence is a no-call/no-show and the first instance will result in a final counseling and PIP.
-The second separate offense may result in termination of employment with no additional disciplinary steps.
+Not reporting to work and not calling to report the absence is a no-call/no-show and the first instance will result in an automatic Second Notification final counseling and PIP.
+The second separate offense may result in termination of employment with no additional notifications. disciplinary steps.
 Any employee who is absent without notifying the Agency for three consecutive days will be considered to have abandoned their job and therefor voluntarily resigned their position at the Agency.